New Patients:

 About Nightguards

-Performing a thorough examination of the temporomandibular joints is recommended before commencing with further treatment in order to analyze the patient’s bite and joint.
+Performing a thorough exam of the temporomandibular joints is recommended before commencing with further treatment to analyze the patient’s bite and joint.
 A less invasive treatment type might be bio-feedback.
 Using a headband for this type of therapy allows treatment during sleep while para-functional jaw habits are modified.
 Other treatments that involve an investment of time for results include:

-• Occlusal Adjustment or Tooth Grinding – not usually recommended due to irreversible effects
+• Occlusal Adjustment or Tooth Grinding: not usually recommended because of irreversible effects

 • Mandibular Repositioning Splints